makovalab-psu/NoiseCancellingRepeatFinder/README.md

 process alignments on different chromosomes.
 Also, chromosomes not appearing in the intervals file (if on is provided) are not stored.

-Intervals, if provided, are one per line, <chrom> start> <end>, origin-zero half-open.
+Intervals, if provided, are one per line, <chrom> start> <end>.
+Coordinates are zero-based and exclude the end position.
 Any additional columns are ignored.

 Alignment output is in a format compatible with that produced by NCRF.
 ```